google/zetasql/docs/functions-and-operators.md

 correlation.

 All numeric types are supported.
-If the input is `NUMERIC` then the internal aggregation is stable with the final output converted to a `DOUBLE`.
+If the input is `NUMERIC` or `BIGNUMERIC` then the internal aggregation is stable with the final output converted to a `DOUBLE`.
 Otherwise the input is converted to a `DOUBLE` before aggregation, resulting in a potentially unstable result.